 VIMOC’s Rosella™ IoT software stack is an end-to-end solution from the edge of the network to the cloud.
 This solution creates a seamless and robust link that allows intelligent infrastructure to drive intelligent applications.

-Rosella Embedded is a distributed software solution performing sensory data capture and processing at the edge of the network, while efficiently cooperating with other Rosella Embedded computing nodes and the Rosella Cloud.
+Rosella is a distributed software solution performing sensory data capture and processing at the edge of the network, while efficiently cooperating with other computing nodes and Rosella’s cloud component.
 Each embedded software node performs data normalization, message parsing, edge processing pipeline and storage, with an extended framework for machine learning, vision processing etc.

-Rosella Cloud is the software component which communicates with the Rosella Embedded computing nodes to authenticate and collect the intelligence produced by this network.
+Rosella’s cloud component communicates with the embedded computing nodes to authenticate and collect the intelligence produced by this network.
 This intelligence is presented via the Rosella API to enable advanced applications and services, including visualization, data mining/ analytics etc.

-The neuBoxes™ is VIMOC’s design for a data utility computing node.
-These nodes run Rosella™ Embedded and strengthens an IoT infrastructure by absorbing the load of sensor data processing before passing it to the cloud.
-VIMOC offers the neuBox’s design to OEM manufactrers.
+The neuBox™ is an edge computing node.
+These nodes are capable of running Rosella™ and strengthen IoT infrastructure by absorbing the load of sensor data processing before passing it to the cloud.

 Computing autonomy: If the link to the cloud goes down, the system continues to function, and refreshes data in the cloud when the connection is re-established.